genmeblog/techtest/docs/api.md

 ------------------------------------------------------------------------

-Dataset created from map (keys = column name, second = value(s)).
+Dataset created from map (keys = column names, vals = value(s)).
 Works the same as sequence of pairs.

 ``` clojure
 (api/dataset {:A 33})